 Paul Tisdale delighted at Exeter City's Gillingham win

-Exeter City manager Paul Tisdale says he is "delighted" at his side's 3-2 win at League Two leaders Gillingham.
+Exeter City manager Paul Tisdale says he is "delighted" at his side's

 The Grecians recovered from going a goal down early on as Jamie Cureton scored twice, including a late winner, after missing a penalty.